mycostreams/data-lifecycle-management/prince-archiver/README.md

 state of the raw image data.
 To this end, it consumes the `dlm:new-imaging-event` and `dlm:new-imaging-event` streams, updating the local state when messages are received.
 It also subscribes to messages published by the `surf-archvier` services via RabbitMQ, which informs the service of the location of the raw data within the data archive.

-The `api` acts as a gateway to access information related to the latest state of the imaging events.
+The `state-manager` service also provides a RestAPI.
 This allows users get presigned URLs to retrieve raw image data from object storage and to find out where the image exist within the data archive.